codeWithNithin/algocode-problem-service/README.md

   - because route starts with /api
    /api      -> /v1        -> /problems    -> /ping
    apiRouter -> v1Router -> problemRouter -> problemmController -> service layer.

+# Agenda

+- to create a problem that you can see in platforms like leetcode.
+- where it has a title, image and testcase. create, reading updating and deleting those problems

+# architecture

+- Enhanced MVC used which has services, repositories and more.